THE RULES OF SOCIAL IMPACT SCIENCE (SIS) PLATFORM

 1. Please adjust your nickname for our SISPlatform server to match your real name. (e.g. Full name or name and initial).

-4. All members of the community are responsible for fostering inclusion: In addition to not using sexist, racist, heterosexist, cissexist, ableist, classist, casteist, or otherwise derogatory language, this means being open to accepting and processing criticism in a non-defensive manner.
+3. All members of the SIS Platforms are responsible for fostering inclusion: In addition to not using sexist, racist, heterosexist, cissexist, ableist, classist, casteist, or otherwise derogatory language; this means being open to accepting and processing criticism in a non-defensive manner.
 It also includes community accountability in recognizing where harms have been done and seeking to promote a collegial environment for all.

-7. Members who experience verbal or non-verbal harassment, threatening or intimidating acts, sexual harassment, and/or identity-based discrimination, or bystanders who witness such treatment, should report these incidents to the Discord Admins.
+6. Members who experience verbal or non-verbal harassment, threatening or intimidating acts, sexual harassment, and/or identity-based discrimination, or bystanders who witness such treatment, should report these incidents to the SIS Platform.

-8. Officers and admins will evaluate incidents and determine/institute an appropriate penalty.
-Responses may include (but are not limited to) the following: asking the perpetrator to cease their behavior, issuing a verbal warning, temporarily removing the perpetrator from the Discord, permanently removing the perpetrator from the Discord, reporting the individual’s behavior to SIS leadership, or proposing that the perpetrator be barred from future membership in the Social Impact Science.
+7. Coollaborators and admins will evaluate incidents and determine an appropriate penalty.
+Responses may include (but are not limited to) the following: asking the perpetrator to cease their behavior, issuing a verbal warning, temporarily removing the perpetrator from the platform , permanently removing the perpetrator from the platform , reporting the individual’s behavior to platforms leadership, or proposing that the perpetrator be barred from future membership in the SIS Platforms.

 *** Note: This Code of Conduct was developed through research into best practices for codes of conduct (E.g. Foxx, A. J., Barak, R. S., Lichtenberger, T. M., Richardson, L. K., Rodgers, A. J. and Williams, E. W. (2019).
 Evaluating the prevalence and quality of conference codes of conduct.
 Proceedings of the National Academy of Sciences Jul 2019, 116 (30) 14931-14936.
 DOI: 10.1073/pnas.1819409116) and by drawing on similar policies from AoIR and DiGRA.
 Thank you to the many committee members in these organizations who contributed time and energy to developing inclusivity and equity practices.